Capital City Bank Group Foundation - Tipping Points

 - Social Science Research Institutes, Services

 - St Johns

 Maximum Grant Amount

-The Capital City Bank Group Foundation is accepting applications to the Tipping Point grant program.
+The Capital City Bank Group Foundation accepts applications to the Tipping Point grant program annually.

 Tipping Points are one-time gifts where the Capital City Bank Group Foundation has an opportunity to either jump start an organization to get its feet off the ground, or propel an organization to close the gap on what may seem to be an unattainable goal.
 The Foundation may choose to award a single gift of $50,000 to one organization, or two $25,000 gifts to two different organizations.